Request a free callback

-Residential Property Solicitors at Slater and Gordon deal with all aspects of residential Freehold and Leasehold conveyancing, including re-mortgaging, transfers of equity and equity release schemes.
+Residential Property Solicitors at Slater and Gordon deal with all aspects of residential Freehold and Leasehold conveyancing, re-mortgaging, property transfers of equity and equity release schemes.
 Call us on freephone 0800 916 9083 or contact us online and we will call you.

 This is done formally by document and is called "exchange of contracts".
 Until that date either party is free to withdraw from the transaction with impunity.